-Even though the odds may be stacked against you, you should not forfeit your right to a trial without first speaking to a criminal defense lawyer.
-Accepting a plea may sound like your best option, but you shouldn’t make this decision on your own.
-Depending on the specific nature of your case, there may be numerous defense options available to you.
+Even though the odds may be stacked against you, do not take a plea deal without first speaking to a criminal defense lawyer.
+Accepting a plea may sound like your best option, but the case against you may be weaker than you realize.

 Under the circumstances, your attorney may attempt to prove that:

 - You were not the only one who had access to the drugs

 - You did not have knowledge that the drugs were present

 - You did not know that the substance was actually illegal

 - The police did not have the right to search your property